guilegarcia/NotionAPI/README.md

 **Usage**

 1. **Obtain your Notion API token:**
-   - Create an integration in your Notion workspace ([invalid URL removed]).
+   - Create an integration in your Notion workspace ([Notion Integrations](https://www.notion.so/profile/integrations)).
    - Choose a name and select "Integrate with another service."
    - Copy the "Internal Integration Token."